Is SaaS Dead? Venture Atlanta Panel Recap

 AI-Enabled Hardware Is Pushing Boundaries

-Leura Craig expressed excitement about AI-enabled hardware, which she believes can address problems that pure software solutions cannot.
-She emphasized the need to focus on industries that haven’t yet been significantly impacted by technology, such as the industrial sector or the Department of Defense.
+Panelists expressed excitement in the opportunity of AI-enabled hardware, which can address problems that pure software solutions cannot.
+They emphasized the need to focus on industries that haven’t yet been significantly impacted by technology, such as the industrial sector or the Department of Defense.

 Fintech and SaaS Market Trends

-Victoria Treyger highlighted the intersection of financial software and health tech as a promising area, noting the opportunities for AI in SaaS to streamline complex tasks like insurance reconciliation and analytics.
-She believes that every company should be exploring how to integrate AI into its operations to remain competitive.
-She sees massive opportunities for AI and automation in the healthcare back office, the office of the CFO, and the risk and compliance industry.
+The intersection of financial software and health tech is a promising area, with opportunities for AI in SaaS to streamline complex tasks like insurance reconciliation and analytics.
+Every company should be exploring how to integrate AI into its operations to remain competitive.
+The panel discussed the massive opportunities for AI and automation in the healthcare back office, the office of the CFO, and the risk and compliance industry.

 Building Ahead of the Trend, Not With It